Ellerhold/fs2es-indexer/README.md

 First the current timestamp is saved as a marker to flag new and updated documents as uptodate.

-It goes through all of your directories and indexes them into elastic search documents, these documents get a "time" attribute that has the value of the saved marker.
+It goes through all of your directories and indexes them into elasticsearch documents, these documents get a "time" attribute that has the value of the saved marker.

 After that, all documents with a "time" value of less than the saved marker will be deleted.
 This ensures that documents of old files in the filesystem will be deleted from the elasticsearch index.

+In daemon mode this will be done continously with a configurable "wait_time" in between.
+You can enable the audit log monitoring in the daemon mode: this will use the "wait_time" between indexing runs to issue updates to the elasticsearch index based on updates that are written to the audit log by samba.

 ## Advanced: Which fields are displayed in the finder result page?